 The fuel meter indicates the amount of fuel in the fuel tank.
-The display segments of the fuel meter disappear from "F" (full tank) towards "E" (empty tank) as the fuel level decreases.
-When the last segment and frame start flashing, refuel as soon as possible.
+The segments of the fuel meter disappear from "F" (full) towards "E" (empty) as the fuel level decreases.
+When the last segment of the fuel meter starts flashing, refuel as soon as possible.

-This fuel meter is equipped with a selfdiagnosis system.
-If a problem is detected in the fuel tank electrical circuit, the fuel level segments, frame, and "I®" will flash repeatedly.
+The fuel meter is equipped with a selfdiagnosis function.
+If a problem is detected in the fuel meter electrical cirwill flash cuit. the fuel meter repeatedly.
 If this occurs, have a Yamaha dealer check the vehicle.